opendxl/opendxl-domaintools-client-python/doc/sdk/basicdomainprofileexample.rst

 From the DomainTools
 `Domain Profile documentation <https://www.domaintools.com/resources/api-documentation/domain-profile/>`_:

-    The Domain Profile API provides basic domain name registration details and a preview of additional data available from DomainTools membership and report products.
-The preview data is especially useful for DomainTools affiliates who want to show useful information on a domain name or a registrant in their affiliate link.
+    `"The Domain Profile API provides basic domain name registration details and a preview of additional data available from DomainTools membership and report products.
+The preview data is especially useful for DomainTools affiliates who want to show useful information on a domain name or a registrant in their affiliate link."`